-- Forth Valley Royal Hospital – all wards have access to OT staff who support the treatment and discharge of patients with a multitude of different conditions.
+- Forth Valley Royal Hospital – all wards have access to Occupational Therapy staff who support the treatment and discharge of patients with a many different conditions.

 If you require a wheelchair you can be referred to the wheelchair service by your GP, District Nurse or any Allied Health Professional.